guimbreon/pastMemoria/README.md

-# past Recordations
+# past Memoria
 ## Motivation:

-In a world where memories often fade away in the hustle and bustle of life, PastRecordations aims to be a sanctuary for preserving personal narratives.
+In a world where memories often fade away in the hustle and bustle of life, pastMemoria aims to be a sanctuary for preserving personal narratives.
 By providing a space for individuals to share their memories, the project seeks to build a timeless archive of collective human experiences.